 Your child/ward have been invited to take part in this study as they are aged 11-20, have had at least 6 periods a year since their periods started and have not used hormonal therapies (such as the pill or the mini-pill) in the past.

-We hope that around 120 people will take part in this study, with half experiencing period pain and half not experiencing pain with periods.
-We then hope to split people equally into the following groups:
+We hope that around 120 people will take part in this study.
+People who have had periods for between 1 and 6 years, with or without experiencing period pain.